 Note: Regardless of the group you track, you will be given one hour with the Gorillas to observe them and take plenty of pictures.

-So, with all that in mind, it is very important you let us know what your preference is i.e. Whether it’s trekking or tracking so that your tour guide knows beforehand which group will be suitable in meeting your expectations.
+So, with all that in mind, it is very important you let us know what your preference is i.e. Whether it’s trekking or tracking so that your tour guide knows beforehand which group will be suitable for meeting your expectations.

-What to bring for Gorilla trekking / tracking.
+What to bring for Gorilla trekking/tracking.

 - An excellent camera is a must so you can capture your memories with the Mountain Gorillas.

-- Hiking boots and long socks to pull over your trousers; this is very essential for trekkers, it helps prevent safari ants from ruining your adventure by crawling up your legs.
+- Hiking boots and long socks to pull over your trousers; is very essential for trekkers, it helps prevent safari ants from ruining your adventure by crawling up your legs.

 - Insect repellent and sunscreen are essential.